Analysis: Canadian aero suppliers face labor crunch as travel rebounds

 While aerospace has faced previous crises, the duration of COVID-19’s impact has driven workers elsewhere, Benoit said.

-Some went to transport companies that make electric buses, like fast-growing Lion Electric Co (LEV.TO) and Nova Bus, a division of Sweden's Volvo Group (VOLVb.ST).
+Some went to transport companies that make electric buses, like fast-growing Lion Electric Co and Nova Bus, a division of Sweden’s Volvo Group.

 Hugue Meloche, chief executive of components maker Meloche Group which supplies the locally-produced Airbus A220 jet, needs to hire about 70 people a year over five years.